 Blepharoplasty patients report a fairly predictable recovery process that is not overly painful, but you will need to take a week or two off work.
 You’ll see swelling in the affected eye area over the first few days, and it generally lasts 1 week.
 Because of the sensitivity in this delicate region, the effects of swelling and bruising can appear dramatic for a short while.
 You’ll be advised not to bend over or do strenuous activity for a couple of weeks.
 Your incisions, whether in the eyelid crease, lash line, or inside the lid, will typically heal quickly.
 You’ll be provided with instructions for gentle washing.
 Cold compresses provide comfort, if needed, and many patients take over-the-counter analgesics, as advised by their surgeon.
 On the 5th day following the procedure, we’ll invite you to come see Dr. Torgerson for suture removal.

 As with any invasive surgical procedure, the chance of scars, no matter how tiny, is unavoidable.
 Yet you can significantly reduce the appearance of scars and the possibility of infection by carefully following all of your post-op instructions.

 Dr. Cory Torgerson focuses on facial, head, and neck procedures, both surgical and non-surgical.
 His reputation as an outstanding facial plastic surgeon has afforded him the honour of teaching and lecturing across North America.
 His hospital privileges include Sunnybrook, one of the most renowned hospitals in the affiliated with the Faculty of Medicine at the University of Toronto.
-A complimentary consultation at Dr. Torgerson’s Yorkville clinic will allow you to share your goals, questions, and concerns so you can find out what the beautiful possibilities are.
+A consultation at Dr. Torgerson’s Yorkville clinic will allow you to share your goals, questions, and concerns so you can find out what the beautiful possibilities are.